phap-ta-ecep/TTPADFPilot/README.md

 # TTPADFPilot
-# Create branh for dsktop
+# Create branh for change logic transfer data from ods to stg